chaseofthejungle/c-networking-scripts/README.md

 # c-networking-scripts

-An assortment of command line scripts, written for the C compiler unless otherwise indicated.
+An assortment of command line scripts written for the C compiler.

 [**client.c:**](https://github.com/chaseofthejungle/c-networking-scripts/blob/main/scripts/client.c) Works in tandem with server.c, creating a data stream connection and receiving a remote server message.
 [**opensslversion.c:**](https://github.com/chaseofthejungle/c-networking-scripts/blob/main/scripts/opensslversion.c) A short and simple script that outputs the current version of OpenSSL installed on a system.